PiaCarlos/Portfolio/README.md

 # Portfolio
-Folder containing projects in this category, each with a README linking to its own repository.”
+Portfolio repo linking to my project repositories; each folder contains a README describing the projects with links to their repos.”